Frequently Asked Questions: This page contains answers to common questions of

 Enrichment: The district and the Saratoga Education Foundation are funding weekly P.E., music, and library time.

 Tests: All students will take a spelling test every Friday.
 There will be periodic tests during math, science, and reading units to assist in assessment and understanding of individual student needs.
-We also take the state tests in May.
+So far STAR tests are still on the books for May.
 The results are usually mailed to you during the summer.

 Unique: Each child may have a special interest or talent.
 Encourage your